 I’ve been trying to write for days and days, but I can’t seem to find the words to properly describe the first two weeks of clerkship.
+(For international readers, that would be fourth-year medical school, or first year of undergraduate clinical rotations.)
 What should I say?
 How should I say it?

 All the years of undergraduate work and medical school has brought me to this point: being of service in front of a patient.
 How strange and exciting and wonderful.

 Preparing for Clerkship

 There’s no real way to prepare yourself for clerkship.
 For one thing, every rotation and hospital has its own quirks and implicit rules.
 Every month or week comes with its own transitional period.
 It’s not a lie to equate clerkship with the word ‘change’.
 As the environment changes, so will you.